-How you do this will depend on your parent and their current level of health, but here are a few tips which could help them to age gracefully and enjoy their senior years.
+How you do this will depend on your parent and their current level of health, but here are a few tips that could help them to age gracefully and enjoy their senior years.

 Make Sure That They Are Receiving Healthcare